hydephp/develop/docs/digging-deeper/navigation.md

 ### Changing Priorities

-The `navigation.order` and `sidebar.order` settings allow you to customize the order of the pages in the navigation menus.
+The `navigation.order` and `sidebar.order` settings allow you to customize the order of pages in the navigation menus.

 #### Basic Priority Syntax